WalletWasabi/WabiSabi/explainer.md

 assume is worthless, in proportion to the UTXO's value.
 She then distributes the sand into a number of envelopes as she pleases, and closes them.

-With her envelopes prepared, she puts on fake moustache (a different one for each input), so that the coordinator can't recognize her, and enters the coordinator's office.
+With her envelopes prepared, she puts on a fake moustache (a different one for each input), so that the coordinator can't recognize her, and enters the coordinator's office.